The Walking Dead Cast Interviews

-In Episode 1 of The Walking Dead Clementine is found hiding out in her tree house when Lee stumbles into her back yard and a strong bond is created straight away.
-Clem acts as Lee moral compass and perhaps his hope for redemption, he often look to her for the right course of action but as we saw in Episode 3 there is still more to come out about her story in the final 2 episodes.
-Her role through Episode 1-3 has been quite but she has started to really come into her own in Episode 4.
+In Episode 1 of The Walking Dead, Clementine is found hiding out in her tree house when Lee stumbles into her back yard, and a strong bond is created straight away.
+Clem acts as Lee’s moral compass and perhaps his hope for redemption, he often looks to her for input on the right course of action, but as we saw in Episode 3 there is still more to come out about her story in the final 2 chapters.
+Her role through Episodes 1-3 has been a quiet one, but she has really started to come into her own in Episode 4.

-This role has been a dream come true for Melisa as a huge Walking Dead fan she was delighted to have made it through the tough audition process to land the role as Clementine and we are delighted to have had this chance to chat about her career so far and to get a great insight into her thoughts on Clementine.
+Landing this role has been a dream come true for Melisa, as a huge Walking Dead fan, she was delighted to have made it through the tough audition process, and we are delighted to have had this chance to chat to her about her career so far, and to get a great insight into her thoughts on Clementine.

 A very broad open question to get us started but can you give us a little introduction to your background?

 I hail from good ol’ Springfield Missouri, land of hillbillies, bluegrass, and the Ozark Mountains!
 My Mom moved us out to San Francisco CA, in 1989, and I have pretty much been out here ever since.
 I love the Bay area!
 The culture, the weather, the food…it’s home sweet home, tho I do love my visits back to middle America:)

 How did you start in the world of voice acting?